Director, Sustainability Studies Program

 Ph.D.
 Cornell University, 1999

-Katherine Aubrecht is a chemist whose research and teaching interests include: the development of learning materials about sustainability for the chemistry curriculum, context-based approaches in chemical education, biodegradable and biorenewable polymers, and environmentally benign synthetic methodology.
+Katherine Aubrecht is a chemist whose research and teaching interests include: the development of learning materials and curricula connecting chemistry to issues of sustainability, context-based approaches in chemistry education, fostering and assessing student transfer of chemistry concepts, biodegradable and biorenewable polymers, and environmentally benign synthetic methodology.
 She earned a B. A. in Chemistry from Reed College and a Ph.D. in Organic Chemistry from Cornell University.

 Yang, R.; Aubrecht, K. B.; Ma, H. Wang, R.; Grubbs, R. B.; Hsiao, B. S.; Chu, B. Thiol-modified Cellulose Nanofibrous Composite Membranes for Chromium (VI) and Lead (II) Adsorption.
 Polymer 2014, 55, 1167-1176.
 (DOI:10.1016/j.polymer.2014.01.043)